 While both Section 106 and Section 4(f) are preservation legislation and are both considered in the NEPA process, Section 106 applies to all federal undertakings and Section 4(f) applies to only US Department of Transportation (USDOT) actions.
-Section 106 considers the "effect" of an undertaking, while Section 4(f) considers the "use of a property" by an undertaking.
-Section 4(f) is not integral to Section 106, but Section 106 is integral to Section 4(f) compliance insofar as historic sites are concerned.
-Section 106 requires consultation and possibly mitigation, while Section 4(f) requires analysis of avoidance, then all possible planning to minimize harm.
+Section 106 considers the "effect" of

+- 4(f) is not integral to Section 106, but Section 106 is integral to Section 4(f) compliance insofar as historic sites are concerned.
+Section 106 requires consultation and possibly mitigation, while - 9 Section 4(f) requires analysis of avoidance, then all possible planning to minimize harm.